28.7 MB (610.6 KB compressed)

 32.8 x 21.8 cm ⏐ 12.9 x 8.6 in (300dpi)

 SINCLAIR STAMMERS / SCIENCE PHOTO LIBRARY SINCLAIR STAMMERS / SCIENCE PHOTO LIBRARY

-Biting midge (Culicoides nubeculosus) feeding on human blood.
+Biting midge (Culicoides nubeculosus) engorged with blood.
 Biting midges are small flies with painful bites.
 The larvae are found in damp areas, such as rotten wood, compost, mud, stream banks, tree holes and water-holding plants.
 The females suck blood from vertebrates, and are major pests in late summer with horses and cattle as the normal hosts.
 They also potential transmitters of bluetongue disease, where a transmitted virus (Orbivirus sp.) causes fever, facial swellings and tongue cyanosis (blue colouring of the tongue) in ruminants.

 Model release not required.
 Property release not required.